codecrafters-io/build-your-own-grep/solutions/haskell/04-positive_character_groups/explanation.md

-In this stage we learned something about about `fmap` and list manipulation.
+In this stage we learn something about the `fmap` function and list manipulation.

-To get all allowed characters from the character group we can write a custom function for this.
+To get all allowed characters from the character group we can write a custom function.
-We called this function `getAllowedCharacters`.
+We call this function `getAllowedCharacters`.

-Our pattern looks something like this "[abcd]".
+Our pattern could look like `"[abcd]"`.
-Therefore, the first and last character must be elimniated.
+Since we are only interested in matching `abcd` but not the square brackets `[` and `]`, we need to remove the first and last characters of the pattern.
-Using `tail` we get a new list without the first character ("abcd]").
+Using the `tail` function we get a new list without the first character `"abcd]"`.
-The `take` function returns again a new list with only the first `n` characters.
+To remove the second bracket we can use the `take` function, which returns a new list containing the first `n` characters.

-Now we can combine `tail` and `take` and `length` to get only the characters between the two brackets.
+Now, we can combine `tail`, `take` and `length` to get only the characters between the two brackets, i.e. `"abcd"`.

 ```haskell
 take (length s - 2) (tail s)
 ```

-To save a pare of brackets we can use the `$` function which evaluates first the right side and then the left side
+In Haskell you can spare brackets that span until the end of an expression by using `$` instead.
+In the above case, this would be implemented as following:
 ```haskell
 take (length s - 2) $ tail s
 ```

-The `fmap` is something like the `map` function in many other languages.
+The `fmap` function is similar to the `map` function that exists in many other programming languages.
-However, the `fmap` function is more general.
-The `map` function also exists in Haskell but it is restricted to lists.
+The `map` function also exists in Haskell but its application is restricted to lists.
-The `fmap` function is more general and can be applied to any type which is a functor.
+The Functor map, or `fmap`, is more generic and can be applied to many other parametrized types that are an instance of the class `Functor`.

 A functor can be seen a generic container.
-For more informations about the `Functor` typeclass see [this tutorial](https://mmhaskell.com/monads/functors).
+For more information about the `Functor` type class, see [this tutorial](https://mmhaskell.com/monads/functors).
-If you don't know what a `Functor` is, see [this article](https://serokell.io/blog/haskell-typeclasses) by Serokell.
+If you are not familiar with type classes in general, [this article](https://serokell.io/blog/haskell-typeclasses) by Serokell provides a good introduction.

+Using `fmap` we can implement the allowed characters pattern matching.

 ```haskell
 fmap (`elem` input) (getAllowedCharacters pat)
 ```

+You may note correctly that the second pair of brackets could be replaced by `$`.
+This is a valid suggestion and can be even further improved by replacing fmap with `<$>` However, for this stage we want to show the `fmap` functionality first.